3dcitydb/importer-exporter/resources/doc/README.txt

    desktop and in the start menu of your preferred OS.

    Depending on the platform, please run one the following starter scripts:
    - 3DCityDB-Importer-Exporter.bat     (Microsoft Windows family)
+   - 3DCityDB-Importer-Exporter.sh      (UNIX/Linux family)
-   - 3DCityDB-Importer-Exporter.sh  (UNIX/Linux family, Mac OS X)
+   - 3DCityDB-Importer-Exporter.command (Mac OS X)

    On most platforms, double-clicking the starter script or its shortcut runs the !impexp.name!.